 An RRS shall include those sections mandated by NERC, such as an applicability section, effective date, mandatory requirements, affected time horizons, measures, compliance, violation risk factors (VRF), and violation severity levels (VSL).

 Each RRS shall promote at least one reliability principle and be consistent with all reliability principles and NERC market interface principles.
-Each RRS shall provide for as much uniformity as possible with Reliability Standards across the interconnected Bulk-Power System of the North American continent.
+Each RRS shall provide for as much uniformity as possible with Reliability Standards across the interconnected Bulk Power System of the North American continent.

 An RRS shall either:

-be more stringent than a continent-wide reliability standard,
+Be more stringent than a continent-wide reliability standard,

-include a regional difference that addresses matters that the continent-wide reliability standard does not; or
+Include a regional difference addressing matters that the continent-wide reliability standard does not; or

-be a regional difference necessitated by a physical difference in the Bulk-Power System.
+Be a regional difference necessitated by a physical difference in the Bulk Power System.

-An RRS or CRT may include a guidance section, background section, or other narrative sections; however, these sections are not required.
-Incorporation of extrinsic documents into an RRS or CRT should be avoided.
+For an RRS, inclusion of optional explanatory narrative such as a guidance section, illustrations, or a background section will comport with NERC’s most current drafting conventions.

+For a CRT, an optional explanatory narrative may be included directly in the CRT.

 An RRS or CRT may include new definitions of terms that need to be added to the NERC or WECC glossary, respectively.
 Wherever possible, DTs are encouraged to use existing defined terms rather than create new defined terms.

 In drafting the applicability section of an RRS, only functions in the NERC Compliance Registry will be used.
+In drafting the applicability section of a CRT, functions outside of the NERC Compliance Registry may be used.

-To avoid conflict of interest WECC, and its committees and subgroups, shall not be listed as the applicable entity in an RRS or CRT.
+To avoid conflict of interest, WECC and its committees and subgroups shall not be listed as the applicable entity in an RRS or CRT.

-In the course of its assignment, the DT shall, at a minimum:
+The DT shall, at a minimum—

-review any preliminary technical assessment provided with the SAR;
+Review any preliminary technical assessment provided with the SAR;

-perform or request additional technical studies deemed necessary either by the DT or at the direction of the WSC;
+Perform or request additional technical studies deemed necessary either by the DT or at the direction of the WSC;

-prepare supporting documents to support the RRS or CRT as needed; and
+Prepare supporting documents to support the RRS or CRT as needed; and

-request additional time from the WSC to develop the RRS or CRT, if necessary.
+Request more time from the WSC to develop the RRS or CRT, if necessary.

 Incorporation of extrinsic documents into an RRS or CRT should be avoided.